OctopusDeploy/docs/docs/deployment-examples/aws-deployments/cloudformation/index.md

 ### Output Variables

-In addition to any outputs defined in your CloudFormation template we alo provide the following output variables which can be used in subsequent steps.
+In addition to any outputs defined in your CloudFormation template, we also provide the following output variables which can be used in subsequent steps.

-* Octopus.Action[StepName].Output.AwsOutputs[StackId] - The stack ARN as used by the step
+* Octopus.Action[StepName].Output.AwsOutputs[StackId] - The stack ARN as used by the step.
-* Octopus.Action[StepName].Output.AwsOutputs[ChangesetId] - The change set ARN which was generated when change sets have been enabled
+* Octopus.Action[StepName].Output.AwsOutputs[ChangesetId] - The change set ARN which was generated when change sets have been enabled.
-* Octopus.Action[StepName].Output.AwsOutputs[Changes]  - The changes that were applied or are to be applied when deferring execution
+* Octopus.Action[StepName].Output.AwsOutputs[Changes]  - The changes that were applied or are to be applied when deferring execution.

 ### Change Sets and CloudFormation Transforms